LKWLaLa/LKWLaLa.github.io/_posts/2016-7-5-Traversing-the-DOM.md

 ![Videos index page](../images/Videos index.png)

 My goal was to be able to click on the "Show" button, and replace the existing data (video notes, etc) with the full video showpage, including the embeded version of the video itself.
 The button should then change to say "Hide," and upon clicking it a second time, the original html should return.
 Note - I did not simply want to append and toggle, but replace a whole section of html inside a particular list item with a different section of html.

+Challenges:

+1. Once I have made my ajax request and returned the desired video show page data, how do I target which <li> element to change?

+2. Where can I save that <li> element's original html, so that I can fetch it and inject it back in, when the "Hide" button is clicked?